teaconmc/Biluochun-2021/README.md

 The following fields are available:

   - `name`: the display name of the currently logged-in user, type `text`.
-  - `team_id`: the numeric id of the team that this user belongs to, type `text`, must be parseable as a non-negative integer.

 All fields can be left empty to indicate "no change".